-As everyone knows, HMRC takes a slice of your income in the form of income tax, but the taxman is also interested in any profits you make by buying and selling assets – houses (apart from your home), cars, paintings, stocks and shares.
+As we’re all well aware, HMRC takes a sizable slice of your income in the form of income tax everytime you’re paid.
+As well as your regular income, the taxman is also interested in any profits you make from buying and selling investments (known as assets) including houses (apart from your home), cars, paintings and shares.
 So if you’re selling, swapping, gifting or otherwise transferring an asset, you’re going to need to think about capital gains tax (CGT), which is a tax on the “gain” you made while you owned it.

 When do you have to pay CGT?

 Sometimes, a liability for CGT is obvious: if you’ve bought a painting for £10 in a car boot sale and it turns out to be a Rembrandt that you sell for £1 million, you’re going to be paying some CGT.
 Ditto that student house you did up and sold on at a profit, the technology stock that went up 100x or the sale of your vintage edition Casino Royale.

 However, CGT can seem sneaky.
 It can also fall due when there’s no money exchanged at all – if you transfer an asset to a friend, swap houses with a sibling or gift a vintage watch.
 It can occur wherever there is a change in ownership of an asset.

 This sounds daunting, but there are plenty of exemptions and offsets.
 You can transfer anything you like to your spouse, for example; while your main home, your car and anything held in an individual savings account (ISA) or pension are exempt.

 One misunderstood aspect of capital gains tax is that you have to pay it if the price of your shares go up – this is true, but only when you “realise your gains”.
 This means that if you own shares that have risen since they were purchased, you’ll only be subject to capital gains tax when the shares are sold and you’ve received a profit.

 How much is capital gains tax?